feimosi/baguetteBox.js/README.md

 * `showPrevious` - switch to the previous image
 * `destroy` - remove the plugin with any event bindings

-The first two methods return true on success or false if there are no more images to be loaded.
+`showNext` and `showPrevious` return true on success or false if there are no more images to be loaded.

 ## Responsive images